joshuareagan/doc-drafts/Hoon-Ch1-4.md

 An arm can also make use of the other arms in its parent core.
 This is a useful feature of arms that will be discussed in more detail later.

-## A Definitive Definition of an Arm
+## Final Definition of an Arm

-Now that you have the relevant background knowledge about cores, we can finally give a definitive definition of what an arm is.
+Now that you have the relevant background knowledge about cores, we can finally give a complete definition of what an arm is.

 An arm is a Nock formula in the battery of a core, and it's to be computed with its parent core as the subject.